 7) Expand your reach

-There are a variety of ways to get your brand in front of a bigger audience, including SEO tactics (like link building) and community-building tactics (like social media).
-Both can help boost your brand authority for search engines and consumers.
+There are a variety of ways to get your brand in front of a bigger audience, including SEO (like link building) and community-building tactics (like social media).
+Both can boost your brand authority for search engines and consumers.

 Many eCommerce stores invest in some form of link building to expand their reach and acquire customers.
 This often translates to guest posting with relevant websites that serve similar target audiences.